 - Risk for short-term travelers is low.

 - Acute severe and chronic infections present with fever and a red nodule (chancre) at the bite site.
-Chronic infection also causes swelling in the lymph nodes and increased sleepiness.
+Chronic infection (most common) also causes swelling in the lymph nodes and increased sleepiness.

 - Coma and death may occur if left untreated.